zonika/school-domain-querying-web-0715-public/TUTORIAL.md

+# Guide to Solving and Reviewing School Domain Querying

 ##Overview
 Before you get started, the first thing you should do is read through the README.
 The README tells you that there is a `lib/student.rb` file that is built out and to use it as a guide.
 Open `lib/student.rb` and read through it, as well as the specs, to get a high level overview of what your end goal is.
 Our goal for this lab is to create an ORM - an Object Relational Mapper.
 This means we'll be creating a Ruby interface for our database, wrapping SQL statements in methods that perform basic CRUD operations.
 Now that you have a sense of direction, go ahead and  run the test suite by typing `rspec` into the terminal.
 As expected, the student class completely passes since it was already created for you.